arn-the-long-beard/talk-and-seek/README.md

 The redux store has information about the server in case of test on local network

-There is also a Promise promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO if we need
+There is also a promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO if we need

 * Configuration